sdash77/arcgis-python-api/tests/README.md

     - `blacklist` (list of glob-able paths to remove from `paths` if there is a match)
     - `cell_timeout_sec` (if the test is a notebook test, how long to wait in seconds for a cell to finish before forcing a failure)
-    - `browser` (if the test is a selenium notebook test, whether to override to use Firefox or Chrome.
-If not specified, will pick one depending on the day of the week)
+    - `browser` (if the test is a selenium notebook test, 3 possible values.
+If `firefox`, use the Firefox driver.
+If `chrome`, use the Chrome driver.
+If `dayofweek`, will pick `firefox` if the current day is Mon/Wed/Fri/Sun, and `chrome` on Tues/Thurs/Sat.)

 ## ./\_test\_runners

-This directory contains all the Python code needed to run the specified unit/notebook/etc. tests and output the XML to the correct location
+This module contains all the Python code needed to run the specified unit/notebook/etc. tests and output the XML to the correct location.